microsoft/FluidFramework/examples/data-objects/clicker-react/clicker-reducer/README.md

 # @fluid-example/clicker-reducer

 **Clicker** is a Fluid Component that displays a number with a button.
 Pressing the button increments the counter.
-This is a basic example component using the interface model and stock classes.
+This is a basic example  using the interface model and stock classes.

 **Clicker-Reducer** contains an implementation of Clicker using the useReducerFluid hook

 ## Getting Started

-If you want to run this component follow the following steps:
+If you want to run this example follow the following steps:

 1. Run `npm install` from the `FluidFramework` root directory
 2. Navigate to this directory